Your Moving Abroad Checklist: 13 Things to Remember When Moving Internationally

 The first thing to think about is the cost of shipping a car.
 This can vary depending on the size and weight of your vehicle, as well as the distance it needs to travel.

-However, in general, shipping a car is much cheaper than buying a new one.
+However, in general, shipping a car is much cheaper than buying a new one, especially if you take the time and research well to find the cheapest car shipping.

 Another thing to consider is how long it will take for your car to arrive at its destination.
 If you’re shipping your car from the USA to Europe, for example, it can take up to six weeks for it to reach its destination.
 This is something to keep in mind if you need your car immediately after arriving at your new home.